 1982 Steelers 26 vs Bengals 20 OT

-Franco Harris catches a career-high 11 passes in a thriller!
+Franco Harris rushes for only 6 yds on 3 carries but catches a career-high 11 passes for 88 yds in a thriller.
 QBs Bradshaw & Anderson both do great Montana impressions, dinking & dunking their way up & down the field all afternoon.
-But while Bradshaw throws 3 TDs and no picks, Anderson throws 3 INTs, 2 by Donnie Shell including one in the endzone after Cinci had driven to the Steeler 3 yard line.
+But while Bradshaw throws 3 TD strikes and no INTs, Anderson is picked off 3 times (2 by Donnie Shell) including one in the end zone after Cinci had driven to the Steeler 3 yard line.
 Ham's consistent harassment of Anderson, a blocked chip-shot FG on the final play of regulation and Dwayne Woodruff's INT & subsequent return to the Bengal 4 in overtime are game-savers for the Steelers.
 After this game... the NFL players went on strike. :( Features some pregame & haltime stuff.

 1982 Steelers 37 vs Patriots 14